nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 2.1.
 What operatings systems are supported?

-Amplify Agent is currently supported on the following Linux flavors only:
+Amplify Agent currently works on the following Linux flavors only:

  * Ubuntu 12.04, 14.04, 15.04, 15.10
  * Debian 7, 8